Bacon Wrapped Smokies

-Just 3 ingredients to make candied Bacon Wrapped Smokies.
+Just 3 ingredients to make candied bacon wrapped smokies.
 They are the ultimate appetizer and always the first to disappear!

-Bacon Wrapped Smokies are a must for any party we throw!
+Bacon wrapped smokies are a must for any party we throw!
 We pair them with some other favorite appetizer recipes like Spinach Puffs, Dill Vegetable Dip, and Jalapeño Poppers.

 Bacon Wrapped Smokies on a white plate stuck with toothpicks.

-a family fav – bacon wrapped Lil Smokies!
+a family fav Appetizer

 Each weenie is wrapped in a piece of bacon, sprinkled with brown sugar, and slowly baked to a perfectly caramelized, savory bite of heaven.